CNN en Español: CNN en Español before 1997

-On March 17, 1997, CNN en Español began broadcasting 24 hours a day.
+The expansion culminated on March 17, 1997, with the launch of CNN en Español, a 24-hour Spanish-language news network serving viewers throughout the Americas.
+The launch built upon nearly a decade of Spanish-language news programming that began with Noticiero CNN and the editorial foundation established during the network's early years.

 In addition, the chain's production centers begin to operate in Buenos Aires and Havana.
 The correspondent in the Cuban capital was the first office of a U.S. organization on the island.

 The channel was added to the Sky Brasil platform on the first week of April 1997.

 2010 change

 In 2010, CNN en Español debuted a new logo, with a new programming lineup.

 2022

 On February 14, 2022, CNN en Español started broadcasts in 16:9.

 2024

 On October 8, CNN en Español started broadcasts in Spain.

 Availability

 CNN en Español is available throughout Hispanic America, and the United States.
 In Canada, a number of the network's shows are simulcast on Univision Canada.
 In Venezuela and Nicaragua, the channel is available via live-streaming on YouTube and its official website since 2017 and 2022 respectively.

 On February 15, 2017, Venezuela's National Commission of Telecommunications (Conatel) blocked CNN en Español from any national TV provider, saying a report from the network regarding passport fraud was "a threat to the peace and democratic stability" of the nation.
 Conatel additionally blocked sister network CNN International and BBC World News on April 30, 2019 during an uprising attempt.

 On September 22, 2022, CNN en Español was taken off the air from all cable providers in Nicaragua by order of the Nicaraguan Institute of Telecommunications and Post Office (TELCOR).